Does pumpkin help dogs with diarrhea?

 Before I start, let us clear this up straight away.
-I remember when Betty first had diarrhea as a puppy and I was looking for some website to say either get her to the vet now or don’t worry it’s normal.
+Everyone searching for answers to questions like this wants a yes or no answer.
 Of course, no one is going to be that specific.
 Every case is different.

-Whenever you look for an answer for this it will basically boil down to…
+Whenever you search the Internet for an answer to this, the advice will basically boil down to…

 Is diarrhea a common problem with dogs?
 Yes.

 Should you take them to the vet?
 It depends…

 As with everything in life, nothing is black and white.
 The ubiquitous “it depends” answer doesn’t help when you desperately need advice.
 I’m not going to pretend and say I have the definitive answer.
 I can try using other words that basically boil down to “It depends”, but you’re too smart for that, so I won’t.

 Diarrhea caused quite a few vet visits for us over the course of Betty getting to about 12 months old.
 This was mainly when the symptoms didn’t subside after 24 hours or she was acting out of character.
 One time she was also vomiting as well so that didn’t take much deciding, off we went straight to the out of hours vet.
 When deciding if you should take your dog to the vet when they have diarrhea, just look to see if anything else unusual is happening - like they’re not as energetic as usual.
 Then, if you’re still undecided, just go and get peace of mind for yourself.
 Don’t torture yourself over the decision!
 The vet isn’t going to shout at you for wasting their time.
 I know vet bills can be expensive, but I’d say it will be worth it for your own sanity.

 So, should you take your dog to the vet if they have diarrhea?